Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Who can apply

-Individuals and organisations may apply.
+Legally constituted organisations only may apply.

 Who can’t apply